-There are several categories of aliens lawfully present in the U.S. who are not eligible for assistance under the FEMA Individuals and Households Program, including COVID-19 Funeral Assistance.
-These include, but are not limited to:
+- There are several categories of non-citizens who are not eligible for FEMA’s Individuals and Households Program, including COVID-19 Funeral Assistance.
+These individuals include, but are not limited to:

 - Citizens of the Federated States of Micronesia, Palau, and the Republic of the Marshall Islands

 - Temporary tourist visa holders

 If you incurred COVID-19-related funeral expenses for more than one individual, you may receive at a maximum of $9,000 per deceased individual and a maximum of $35,500 per application, if you incurred funeral expenses for multiple deceased individuals per state, U.S. territory, or the District of Columbia.

 Funeral homes are not eligible to apply on your behalf or to be a co-applicant on your COVID-19 Funeral Assistance application.
 The person applying must be an individual, not a business or other entity, who incurred COVID-19-related funeral expenses.